mr337/borat_manual/docs/borat.rst

 After failing to find a motion sensor on the market that would fit our needs we decided to implement our own.
 We bought several passive infrared (PIR) sensors off sparkfun.com.
-These sensors were mounted facing roughly 60$^\circ$ apart to cover each side of the interior fence.
+These sensors were mounted facing roughly 60 degrees apart to cover each side of the interior fence.

 The idea behind the PIR sensor is when first powered on they will calibrate to